-211 Respiratory Care Clinical 5 Credit Hours Practice III 16 Billable Contact Hours Prerequisite: RTH 121
+211 Respiratory Care Clinical 5 Credit Hours Practice III 16 Billable Contact Hours

 This clinical course allows students to assist in the pulmonary management of adults on mechanical ventilation.
 An integrated approach to patient care will be stressed through accurate patient assessment and application of various equipment and therapies.
 Students will function as a member of the health care team.
-In addition, weekly clinic seminars will be held on campus to facilitate student learning.
+In addition, weekly clinic seminars will be held on campus to facilitate student

-212 Advanced Cardiopulmonary 4 Credit Hours Anatomy & Physiology 4 Billable Contact Hours Prerequisite: RTH 120
+212 Advanced Cardiopulmonary 4 Credit Hours Anatomy & Physiology 4 Billable Contact Hours